6 minute read

 Overview & Example Scenario

-This example is applicable in all UPI deployments in On-premise (Baremetal, VMWare UPI, RHV UPI, OSP UPI, etc) and also the RHV IPI, VMWARE IPI and Baremetal IPI (with some differences that will be analyzed in next blog posts) of OpenShift 4.
+This example is applicable to all UPI deployments on-premise (Baremetal, VMWare UPI, RHV UPI, OSP UPI, etc.) and also the RHV IPI, VMWare IPI, and Baremetal IPI (with some differences that will be analyzed in future blog posts) of OpenShift 4.

-In this example a OpenShift 4.5 UPI on top of Openstack is used (same as the previous blog post).
+In this example, an OpenShift 4.5 UPI on top of OpenStack is used (same as the previous blog post).

 Why can’t I run two Route Sharding in the same node?